genewoo/amateur-photo-library/README.md

-#Mac-PhotoLibrary
+#Amateur Photo Library

 Just a simple photo tool for myself.
 I used to put the photo everywhere on my disk / NAS / share folder.
 Meanwhile, I can't use iPhoto on Mac, since I had XX GB Files.

 ## Major Feature

-* Simple user interface to preview the photo on Mac
+* Simple user interface to preview the photo
   * See EXIF information
   * Go to the place of Phoho
   * Show avaiable format of current photo.